Writing brings out the mental illness in me. My wife can testify to this.

 I put the manuscript aside to cool, planning to begin editing in about six weeks.
 Within 24 hours I realize that I was engulfed by irrational euphoria this whole time, and in fact my manuscript isn’t fit to wipe the ass of a sweaty heroin addict living in a ditch in Bangkok.
 I try to put this debacle behind me and concentrate on ideas for my next project, but I can only generate enough motivation to watch Saving Private Ryan and eat pie.
 This goes on for about two months.

 Some grisly sense of obligation forces me to open the manuscript and pretend I’ll edit it before I trash it and funnel my creative urge into learning the ukulele.
 After reading three pages I can’t believe I’ve forgotten how brilliant it is.
-I perform several rounds of edits like one of those yipping dogs that never stop to sleep.
+I perform several rounds of edits like one of those yipping dogs that never stops to sleep.
 I’m afraid that if I take a day off then the magical spell will be broken and I’ll once again see that the manuscript is just a snap-toothed yokel with mismatched shoes.
 This goes on for about six weeks.

 The manuscript is finally as good as it’s going to get without an editor.
 I begin writing query letters, synopses, overviews, biographies, and the other artifacts that agents and publishers want to see.
 I become profoundly convinced that any agent would be more impressed if I just sent her an envelope full of fish guts.
 I grit my teeth and push on.
 I’ve come too far now.
 I’ll just send out the queries and then take my beating in cowed embarrassment.